 \section{Introduction}

-With the gradual popularization of autonomous driving technology, the requirements for the perception ability of autonomous driving are getting higher.
-Unlike traditional close-set 3D object detection~\cite{mao20223d, qian20223d, wang2023multi, ma2024vision} that only predicts the 3D bounding boxes of objects in limited categories, 3D occupancy prediction~\cite{zhang2024vision, xu2025survey, shi2023grid} partitions the 3D scene into grid cells and predicting semantic labels for each voxel.
+With the gradual popularization of autonomous driving, the requirements for the perception capabilities of autonomous driving are increasing.
+Unlike traditional close-set 3D object detection~\cite{mao20223d, qian20223d, wang2023multi, ma2024vision} that only predicts the 3D bounding boxes of objects in limited categories, 3D occupancy prediction~\cite{zhang2024vision, xu2025survey, shi2023grid} partitions the 3D scene into grid cells and predicts semantic labels for each voxel.
 It enables a more fine-grained understanding of 3D scenes, stronger generalization to open-set objects, and greater robustness to occlusion and irregularly shaped objects, thereby enhancing high-level autonomous driving capabilities.